How To Dehydrate Fresh Pumpkin To Use All Year Long

 by Texas Homesteader ~

-I like to dehydrate fresh pumpkin.
-It’s so easy to do, y’all.
+When you dehydrate fresh pumpkin you can fit a whole pumpkin in a tiny ½-pint canning jar!
 And unlike storing pumpkin puree in the freezer, dehydrated pumpkin can set right on your pantry shelf in a sealed jar, it uses no additional energy to store.

 Learn how to dehydrated fresh garden pumpkin puree. #TexasHomesteader